planetfederal/workshops/tutorials/parcelmap/src/index.rst

    120 FAITH CIR      | Talent        |  0.05
    120 OFFORD CIR     | Jacksonville  |  0.05

 We can only display one field in the autocomplete output, so we need to bring the ``siteaddres`` and ``city`` together.
-It would also be nice if we the case were not mixed.
-We could uppercase both fields, but it would be nicer to use initial capitalization instead.
+It would also be nice if the case were not mixed.
+We could uppercase both fields, but it would be even nicer to use initial capitalization instead.

 .. code-block:: sql
    :emphasize-lines: 2